Haemophilus influenzae: Host colonization

 H. influenzae is generally found within and upon the human body, but can also live on various dry, hard surfaces for up to 12 days.

 Most strains of H. influenzae are opportunistic pathogens; that is, they usually live in their host without causing disease, but cause problems only when other factors (such as a viral infection, reduced immune function or chronically inflamed tissues, e.g. from allergies) create an opportunity.
 They infect the host by sticking to the host cell using trimeric autotransporter adhesins.

 The pathogenesis of H. influenzae infections is not completely understood, although the presence of the polyribosyl ribitol phosphate (PRP) capsule in encapsulated type b (Hib), a serotype causing conditions such as epiglottitis, is known to be a major factor in virulence.
 Their capsule allows them to resist phagocytosis and complement-mediated lysis in the nonimmune host.
 The unencapsulated strains are almost always less invasive; however, they can produce an inflammatory response in humans, which can lead to many symptoms.
 Vaccination with Hib conjugate vaccine is effective in preventing Hib infection but does not prevent infection with NTHi strains.

-Haemophilus influenzae can cause respiratory tract infections including pneumonia, otitis media, epiglottitis (swelling in the throat), eye infections and bloodstream infection, meningitis.
+H. influenzae can cause respiratory tract infections including pneumonia, otitis media, epiglottitis (swelling in the throat), eye infections and bloodstream infection, meningitis.
 It can also cause cellulitis (skin infection) and infectious arthritis (inflammation of the joint).

 Haemophilus influenzae type b (Hib) infection

 Naturally acquired disease caused by H. influenzae seems to occur in humans only.
 In healthy children under the age of 5, H. influenzae type b was responsible for more than 80% of aggressive infections, before the introduction of the [Hib] vaccine.
 In infants and young children, H. influenzae type b (Hib) causes bacteremia, pneumonia, epiglottitis and acute bacterial meningitis.
 On occasion, it causes cellulitis, osteomyelitis, and infectious arthritis.
 It is one cause of neonatal infection.

-Due to routine use of the Hib vaccine in the U.S. since 1990, the incidence of invasive Hib disease has decreased to 1.3/100,000 in children.
+Due to routine use of the Hib vaccine in the US since 1990, the incidence of invasive Hib disease has decreased to 1.3/100,000 in children.
 However, Hib remains a major cause of lower respiratory tract infections in infants and children in developing countries where the vaccine is not widely used.
 Unencapsulated H. influenzae strains are unaffected by the Hib vaccine and cause ear infections (otitis media), eye infections (conjunctivitis), and sinusitis in children, and are associated with pneumonia.